 Jethro (Shuwen) is a Ph.D. student in Computer Science at Northeastern University, and a member of the Networked Systems Research Group.
 His research interests span broadly in the area of systems and networking.

-David Choffnes is an assistant professor in the Khoury College of Computer and Information Science at Northeastern University.
+David Choffnes is an assistant professor in the Khoury College of Computer Sciences at Northeastern University.
 He works on distributed systems and networking, with a focus on mobile systems.
 He is particularly interested in designing solutions to problems with reliability, security and privacy.

 This work is partially supported by the National Science Foundation grant CNS-1750253

 Copyrights © 2018-2019 Jethro Shuwen Sun, David Choffnes and Northeastern University.
 All Rights Reserved